-I will be straight with you, I just joined Instagram like 2 weeks ago.
+I will be straight with you, I just joined Instagram.
 It still overwhelms me.
 I try to keep up with hashtags and reminding people the link to my blog is in the bio.
-I’m not the best person to give advice on Instagram, but I can share some of the lovely bloggers who blog about blogging.
+I’m not the best person to give advice on Instagram, but I can share some of the lovely bloggers who know a thing or two about that platform.
 They have great advice, and we all have to start somewhere.

 Check out these bloggers: